 "Man I was so ready to go last week, but this week I'm just not feeling it for some reason, what's that all about?

-4) Reading self affirmations back to myself
+4. Reading self affirmations back to yourself.

-5) Keeping loose by joking around with a close friend
+5. Keeping loose by joking around with a close friend.

-10) Playing video games
+10. Playing video games.

 Again these are just examples, trying some of these mixed with your own ideas will get you on the right initial track.

 Before I found my pre game routine at the college level I was at the end of my 3rd year after experimenting for close to that long with it.
 By the time I started playing professionally in Europe I thought I had it figured out but again it evolved as I played at a higher level.

 At first it will be hit or miss, but eventually as you start to gain a better understanding of what elevates your game you will start to see the picture more clearly.
 It takes time so think of it as a work in progress.

 Well it did take me some time to get it just right like any part of my game but I got it to the point where my performance became constantly outstanding.
-Here goes nothing...